 Enter a good breastfeeding pillow.
 The best nursing pillows are designed with all of this in mind, giving good support to baby’s head and take some of the strain off of mom’s body.
 They offer back support and wrap around mom’s body to provide multiple different options in terms of positioning your baby.

-A good nursing pillow can help when you’re first starting out on your breastfeeding journey, but also grow with you and your child.
+A good nursing pillow is like a good nursing cover, comfy nursing sports bra, nursing tank or nursing pajamas – it can help when you’re first starting out on your breastfeeding journey, but also grow with you and your child.
 We used our pillow as a baby lounger and to provide a bit of extra support when our little one had graduated from tummy time and was starting to sit up on her own, too.

 Best Nursing Pillow for Every Mom

 - Best Organic Nursing Pillow – Nesting Pillow Organic Nursing Pillow

 - Runner Up Organic Nursing Pillow – Organic Caboose Nursing Pillow

 - Organic Boppy Alternative – Holy Lamb Organics Organic Nursing Pillow